3dcitydb/3dcitydb-docs/source/3dcitydb/index.rst

 3D City Database
 ================

+.. note:: This is the documentation of the 3D City Database version |3dcitydb_version|.

 This chapter gives an in-depth presentation and explanation of the relational schema of the 3D City Database.
 In :numref:`chapter_citydb_UML_class_diagram`, it first discusses the database design along the UML data model of CityGML and its mapping and adaptation to